-I noticed these job postings a little while later.
+I noticed these job postings shortly after I left.
 These are my jobs, but in three people!

 The first one (workplace productivity) probably encompassed more than just my job, but it was nice to know that I had laid the foundation with our rich data systems.